Plumsail/helpdesk-docs/Online/User Guide/Ticket management.rst

 |TicketLifecycle|

-Statuses **New** and **In Progress** is used for calculations of agent’s work time and resolution time of the ticket.
+Statuses **New** and **In Progress** are used for calculations of agent’s work time and resolution time of the ticket.
 These calculations are needed for metrics ‘First reply time’ and ‘Next reply time’ in `SLA policies`_.
 SLA is always on pause when the ticket’s status is Pending.
 When End-user submits a ticket, ticket’s status will be New by default.
 It applies to tickets created by team members via HelpDesk interface as well.
 Then Agent should provide a reply and change ticket’s status to **Pending**.
 After End-user has provided some feedback, ticket’s status will be automatically changed into In progress.
 This cycle can repeat as much as needed to resolve a ticket.
 When the ticket is resolved, Agent should change its status to **Solved**.